lioliveiraz/VUE__gradDashboard/README.md

 ## 6. Middleware

 There are two middlewares in this application.
-One to handle the authentication and create guards to the page and the other to handle the data that has to be fetched before the component mounts.

 `/auth.js`
 This file is a middleware that assures users logged as adm will not have access to pages related to the graduates.
 The contrary also happens.